Decorative Metals: The Truth Behind Commonly Used Misleading Terms

 Metals start to look alike under paint.
 This cast and fabricated aluminum railing looks like it could be forged iron or cast iron in some respects.
 This continues to challenge the layperson and the professional alike in properly describing decorative metals.

-Clear communication is at the root of any design project’s success—owner, architect, fabricator, and finisher must all be on the same page.
-However, a number of architectural terms regarding metals, although deeply embedded in the lexicon of the design and build trades, are not fully understood.
+Clear communication is at the root of any project’s success.
+The owner, architect, fabricator, and finisher must all be in agreement with scope, materials and finishes.
+However, a number of architectural terms regarding metals, although deeply embedded in the lexicon of the design and build trades, are not fully understood or defined.
 Blackened steel, architectural bronze, wrought iron, and oil-rubbed bronze are just a few examples.

 Wrought Iron is an actual, but now archaic, metal alloy, the predecessor of modern steels.
 It's an extremely durable, corrosion-resistant material with a grain similar to wood.
 It was generally graded in four classes.